 - i.
 Potential annexation and development agreement of a property consisting of a 38.1-acre tract, a 20.0-acre tract of land, and a 2.8-acre tract generally located at the southeast corner of Harmonson Road and McPherson Drive in the extraterritorial jurisdiction of the Town. - ii.
 Potential development agreement and annexation of a property consisting of a 156.8-acre tract of land generally located east of FM 156 and northwest of Victory Circle in the extraterritorial jurisdiction of the Town. - iii.
-Potential Development Agreement and annexation of Lot 1, Block A, The Hills of Northlake West, approximately 2.127 acres of land generally located on the north side of 1600 block of FM 407 in the extraterritorial jurisdiction of the Town. - iv.
-Potential annexation and development agreement of a property consisting of a 24.8-acre tract, a 11.9-acre tract, and a 1.8-acre tract of land generally located at the northwest corner of FM 156 and Timberbrook Pkwy in the extraterritorial jurisdiction of the Town. - v.
-Potential annexation and development agreement for property consisting of a 3.7-acre tract, a 3.2-acre tract, and a 5.0-acre tract of land generally located at the northeast corner of SH 114 and Dale Earnhardt Way in the extraterritorial jurisdiction of the Town. - vi.
-Potential annexation and development agreement for property consisting of 1.8-acre tract, a
+Potential Development Agreement and annexation of the Florance Endeavors tract on approximately 5.0 acres of land generally located on the east side of 8000 block of Florance Road in the extraterritorial jurisdiction of the Town. - iv Potential Development Agreement and annexation of the Revival Fire LLC tract on approximately 5.09 acres of land generally located on the east side of 8000 block of Florance Road in the extraterritorial jurisdiction of the Town. - v.
+Potential Development Agreement and annexation of Lot 1, Block A, The Hills of Northlake West, approximately 2.127 acres of land generally located on the north side of 1600 block of FM 407 in the extraterritorial jurisdiction of the Town.

-2.9-acre tract, a 1.5-acre, and a 6.0-acre tract of land generally located at the northwest corner of Florance Rd and Linnie Bell Rd in the extraterritorial jurisdiction of the Town.

-- vii.
-Potential annexation and development agreement of a property consisting of a 9.379-acre tract of land generally located on the north side of FM 407 at 1290 FM 407 in the extraterritorial jurisdiction of the Town. - viii.
-Potential annexation and development agreement for the Oneta Lee Cope Revocable Trust tracts consisting of a 69.0-acre, 0.8-acre, 1.5-acre, 3.9-acre, 4.0-acre, and 1.0-acre tracts of land generally located at the northwest corner of Sam Reynolds Rd. and FM 156 in the extraterritorial jurisdiction of the Town. - ix.
-Potential annexation and development agreement of a property consisting of a 5.001-acre tract of land generally located on the north side of FM 407, northeast of the intersection with Pecan Parkway, in the extraterritorial jurisdiction of the Town. - x.
-Decertification of water and sewer Certificates of Convenience and Necessity in the Extraterritorial Jurisdiction and impacted service requests. - xi.
-Potential amendment to April 29, 2021 settlement agreement with City of Justin. - xii.
+- vi.
+Potential annexation and development agreement of a property consisting of a 24.8-acre tract, a 11.9-acre tract, and a 1.8-acre tract of land generally located at the northwest corner of FM 156 and Timberbrook Pkwy in the extraterritorial jurisdiction of the Town. - vii.
+Potential annexation and development agreement for property consisting of a 3.7-acre tract, a 3.2-acre tract, and a 5.0-acre tract of land generally located at the northeast corner of SH 114 and Dale Earnhardt Way in the extraterritorial jurisdiction of the Town. - viii.
+Potential annexation and development agreement for property consisting of 1.8-acre tract, a 2.9-acre tract, a 1.5-acre, and a 6.0-acre tract of land generally located at the northwest corner of Florance Rd and Linnie Bell Rd in the extraterritorial jurisdiction of the Town. - ix Decertification of water and sewer Certificates of Convenience and Necessity in the Extraterritorial Jurisdiction and impacted service requests. - x.
+Potential annexation and development agreement for the Oneta Lee Cope Revocable Trust tracts consisting of a 69.0-acre, 0.8-acre, 1.5-acre, 3.9-acre, 4.0-acre, and 1.0-acre tracts of land generally located at the northwest corner of Sam Reynolds Rd. and FM 156 in the extraterritorial jurisdiction of the Town. - xi.
+Merits of joining City of Grand Prairie in lawsuit to have Senate Bill 2038 declared unconstitutional. - xii.
+Potential amendment to April 29, 2021 settlement agreement with City of Justin. - xiii.
 Discuss submission of motion for rehearing for the Oncor Transmission Line Project, Public Utility Commission Docket No. 55067.